adrem42/Copilot-for-FSLabs/topics/flows.md

 * AUTO BRK MAX
 * Press TO CONFIG button

+Note that it's not possible to read the state of the auto-brake button light.
+Copilot has to assume that it's off.

 #### Trigger:

 As soon as the brake and flight controls checks are completed